Precise asymptotic approximations for the kernels corresponding to the L\'evy processes: Preliminaries

-We now present some of basic properties of the gamma function.
-Integrating by parts gives the functional equation $\Gam(z+1)=z\Gam(z)$ and this relation produces a meromorphic continuation.
-We notice that there is another method to obtain the meromorphic continuation. splitting the integral and expanding $e^{-t}$ in a power series also produces
+and this relation produces a meromorphic continuation.
+We note that there is another method to obtain the meromorphic continuation.
+Splitting the integral and expanding $e^{-t}$ in a power series produces

-The series defines a meromorphic function with simple poles at $z=0,-1,-2,\dots$ and the integral on the right defines an entire function.
+The series defines a meromorphic function with simple poles at $z=0,-1,-2,\dots$ and the last integral defines an entire function.
 Thus, the gamma function has an analytic continuation to a meromorphic function on $\bC$ whose singularities are simple poles and the residue at $z=-n$ is $(-1)^n/n!$.
-From Euler's reflection formula